wmeints/coding-agent-workshop/src/content/docs/modules/introduction/getting-started.md

 ## Access to the LLM

-Of course you need access to a Large Language Model to complete the workshop.
+You will need access to a Large Language Model to complete the workshop.
 We'll provide you with the necessary settings.
 They should be displayed on the big screen and you can get a copy of the information by e-mail.
 Make sure to ask the trainer for access.